Matt Millen: Detroit Lions management

 In 2001, Millen left broadcasting to assume the job of the Detroit Lions' CEO and de facto general manager.
 At that time, Millen had no prior player development or front office experience.
-When first approached by owner William Clay Ford, Sr. about the job, Millen told him "Mr. Ford, I really appreciate this, but I'm not qualified."
+When first approached by owner William Clay Ford Sr. about the job, Millen told him "Mr. Ford, I really appreciate this, but I'm not qualified."
 Ford responded "You're smart.
 You'll figure it out."

 Millen was the Lions' CEO for seven full seasons, from 2001 to 2007; during that time, the club compiled a record of 31–81 (with at least nine losses each season).
-Detroit's .277 winning percentage was among the worst ever compiled by an NFL team over a seven-year period; only the Chicago Cardinals of 1939-45 (10-61-3, .141) and the Tampa Bay Buccaneers of 1983–1989 (26–86, .234) were less successful.
+Detroit's .277 winning percentage was among the worst ever compiled by an NFL team over a seven-year period; only the Chicago Cardinals of 1939-1945 (10–61–3, .141) and the Tampa Bay Buccaneers of 1983–1989 (26–86, .234) were less successful.

 During the early part of Millen's tenure (2001–2003), the Lions failed to win a road game for three years (0–24) before opening the season with a win at the Chicago Bears in 2004.
 Overall, the Lions went 8–50 on the road during the Millen era.
 Millen himself admitted to an interviewer in 2008 that the team's record under his leadership has been "beyond awful."
 The Wall Street Journal said that NFL executives admit in private that Millen "has made more bad draft decisions than anyone else in two centuries."

 Despite the team's record on the field, Millen was the second-highest paid general manager in the NFL.
-With a draft record that included a number of high first-round draft picks who were considered poor choices (Charles Rogers, Joey Harrington, and Mike Williams among them), and widespread disappointment among fans, the media, and even some players, Millen received a five-year contract extension from Ford at the start of the 2005 season.
+With a draft record that included a number of high first-round draft picks who were considered poor choices, including Charles Rogers, Joey Harrington, Mike Williams (chosen over DeMarcus Ware despite initial organizational agreement for Ware), and others, and widespread disappointment among fans, the Detroit media, and even some players, Millen received a five-year contract extension from Ford at the start of the 2005 season.
 Following the team's 3–13 performance in 2006, Ford announced that Millen would be retained as general manager for at least another season, because, according to inside sources to the Ford family, they still believed that Millen was the best general manager that the Lions ever had.

 On September 24, 2008, Millen was confirmed to no longer hold his positions with the Lions.
 Whether he was dismissed or resigned was unclear.
 It was later reported by a team official that Millen was actually fired.